 SSL and Infrastructure

-SSL certificates are handled by Caddy with automatic Let's Encrypt integration.
-When a domain points to our nameservers, Caddy automatically gets a certificate.
+SSL certificates are handled with automatic Let's Encrypt integration.
+When a domain points to our nameservers and it's validated as existing with platform, we automatically get a certificate.

-We initially planned complex fraud detection, advanced analytics, and sophisticated revenue optimization.
-We built none of that.
+We had initially planned fraud detection, (more) advanced analytics, and sophisticated revenue optimization.
+We built none of that...

 Webhooks Are Reliable